biopython/biopython/Doc/install/INSTALL.rst

 Biopython Installation
 ======================

-This document describes installing Biopython on your computer.
-To make things as simple as possible, it basically assumes you have nothing related to Python or Biopython on your computer and want to end up with a working installation of Biopython.
+This document describes how to install Biopython in your system.
+To make things as simple as possible, it basically assumes you have nothing related to Python or Biopython on your computer and want a working installation of Biopython.
 Biopython supports Mac, UNIX/Linux and Windows machines, but the steps to install biopython vary across the platforms.